 At the elders’ direction cultural context is as central to curriculum content as is grammar and vocabulary.
 Unlike many classroom-based language programs, Harmony in the Village reintegrates language learning with community.
 It emphasizes a healthy respect for self and others and a healthy relationship with the land.
 Participants learn the language orally, in a context in which words are not objects on the page, but occasions of interpersonal exchange, rooted in specific contexts and in human relationships.

-Neither clocks nor bells structure the activities of immersion camps: the experience of human social time is integrated with seasonal and natural cycles of time.
+Neither clocks nor bells structure the activities of immersion camps; instead, the experience of human social time is integrated with seasonal and natural cycles of time.
 The Harmony in the Village program puts community values above educational efficiency in its program structure.
 Rather than extricating pupils from their families, entire families come together to participate in the camps.
 In keeping with Ojibwe educational theory, the community elders are the primary teachers of language and culture.
 Although linguistically-trained professional educators participate and consult, the program itself takes direction from the elders, whose presence inspires confidence in the program and whose lessons are integrated into larger visions and strategies for community life.

 Efforts to promote language retention have also included the translation of materials from the dominant popular culture into native languages.
 In 2013, the major motion picture Star Wars: A New Hope (1977) was translated into the Diné Bizaad language.
 According to Time magazine, the effort was spearheaded by the Navajo Nation Museum in Window Rock, Arizona.
 How might one say that quintessential Star Wars phrase, “may the force be with you?”
 Laura Tohe, a professor at Arizona State University and fluent Navajo speaker, thinks “may you walk with great power” or “may you have the power within you” might suffice, according to a Yahoo interview.
 Scholastic News reports that such efforts to engage young people in the learning of native languages has also included Bambi in Arapaho and children’s book series The Berenstain Bears in Lakota and Dakota.